 ASCII (American Standard Code for Information Interchange): Pronounced "askee"; a specific binary code of 128 characters represented by a string of seven binary numbers and a parity bit.

-ASCII, Comma Separated: A file format option available in Campbell Scientific dataloggers that strips all IDs, leading and trailing zeros, unnecessary decimal points, and plus signs.
+ASCII, Comma Separated: A file format option available in Campbell Scientific data loggers that strips all IDs, leading and trailing zeroes, unnecessary decimal points, and plus signs.
 Data points are separated by commas; arrays are separated by Carriage Return Line Feeds.
 This format is typically the easiest to import to data reduction or spreadsheet software such as Excel, DaDisp, Access, or our SPLIT program.

 Aspirated: To drain air through by suction.
 This usually refers to the radiation shields used with air temperature sensors.
 Naturally aspirated shields rely on ambient wind to keep air moving past the sensor.
 Mechanically aspirated shields draw air past the sensor using fans.

 Asynchronous: The transmission of data between a transmitting and a receiving device that occurs as a series of zeros and ones.
 For the data to be "read" correctly, the receiving device must begin reading at the proper point in the series.
 In asynchronous communication, this coordination is accomplished by having each character surrounded by one or more start and stop bits which designate the beginning and ending points of the information (see Synchronous).

 Automatic power control (APC): The regulation of light power such that the irradiance at the entrance window to a turbidity sample remains constant with time and temperature.
 In our turbidity sensors, APC is achieved with the output from a monitoring photodetector and an electronic feedback circuit.

 AWG: A standardized system for sizing wires based on the wire's diameter.
 The smaller the AWG number the larger the diameter of wire.